M855A1: Will Your Armor Be Enough?

 These “Level III+” plates are designed to defeat both high speed and high strength 5.56 and 7.62 rounds while keeping the armor light and comfortable to wear.
 While they can perform at arbitrary long range distances the same way steel does, the new M855A1 round was able to defeat our 1090 Level III+ series at short range just like steel—until today.

 Introducing RMA Armament’s 1090 Generation 2 series.

 Today, we’re proud to announce our 2nd generation of the beloved 1090 series Level III+ body armor plate.
 The 1090 Generation 2 series is capable of defeating M193, M855, and M855A1 at 25 yards.
-And when the new NIJ .07 standard arrives, RMA will be the first in line to have these certified to the new RF2 standard we built it to exceed.
+When the new NIJ .07 standard arrives, RMA will be ready to have these certified to the new RF2 standard we built it to exceed.

-By slightly modifying our mix of protective components like ceramics and UHMWPE, we were able to preserve the ultra-lightweight properties of the original 1090 series while enhancing their ability to protect the wearer from the most advanced cartridges available—including the new M855A1 EPR military 5.56 round that punches right through your range buddy’s cheap AR500 steel plates.
+We optimized our mix of protective components like ceramics and UHMWPE.
+Thus, we were able to preserve the ultra-lightweight properties of the original 1090 series while enhancing their ability to protect the wearer from the most advanced cartridges available—including the new M855A1 EPR military 5.56 round that punches right through your range buddy’s cheap AR500 steel plates.

 We’re not waiting for NIJ .07.
 The new Level III+ standard has arrived.
 RMA’s 1090 Generation 2 series is available right now and will ship out within 1 business day.